semantic-systems/proseminars/2021_22_ws/README.md

 - The poster can be created in any file format but has to be A0 and portrait.
 - The poster should not cover the whole topic but rather create interest to talk to the presenter about the topic.
 - The poster is aimed at a general but academic audience.
-- The poster will be printed by the SEMS staff afterwards and can be presented on the 4th floor of the F building if agreed.
+- If agreed by the student, the poster will be printed by the SEMS staff afterwards and can be presented on the 4th floor of the F building.
+- We will also support you to present at the next EXPO, contact us!

 ### Timeline
 Sessions are initially held weekly, then in blocks.
 All events take place synchronously online unless otherwise announced.